 - The final battle scene in ''Sharpe's Enemy."
 Particularly when the rocket artillery let loose all hell on the French.
 Think Macross Missile Massacre combined with More Dakka.

 - It's even more bad-ass in the book, as the battle takes place over several days, and Sharpe's forces (about a full battalion, including the Rocket Troop) face off against a division-strength French army, including an artillery regiment and at least a dozen French infantry battalions.
-Sharpe ends up winning, mostly through the effective use of the terrain and his forces, and being a cheating son of a bitch.
+Sharpe ends up winning, party through the effective use of the terrain and his forces, but mostly by being a cheating son of a bitch.